 Being proactive with your diet is a good idea.
 When you feel low, you’re more likely to crave comforting foods that help to boost serotonin (which is lower during winter for some of us).
 Eating a healthy balanced diet can help to keep you feeling good.

 If you’re not sure what to do that might boost your mood and mental health, it can sometimes help to keep a journal (either on paper or using an app on your phone).
 Through journaling, you can pick up on any patterns emerging in regard to what makes you feel better, and what makes you feel worse.

 Be kind to yourself and normalise what you are experiencing

 It is normal to experience a change of mood when things in life change.
-We have all had an abundance of change this year.
+We have all had an abundance of change over the last few years.
 But remember, it’s how we respond to these changes that can make a difference.
 Try to go easy on yourself and show yourself the same kindness and compassion as you would to others.

 If you consider your symptoms to have persisted for too long, or if you are finding it hard to manage or cope on your own.
 Speak to your friends, family or GP.
-Or of you don’t feel comfortable, you can visit the Mind website for more information or call the Samaritans helpline (116 123) in confidence.
+Or you can visit the Mind website for more information or call the Samaritans helpline (116 123) in confidence.